US allows 1st emergency use of a COVID-19 antibody drug :: WRAL.com

 The therapy is still undergoing additional testing to establish its safety and effectiveness.
 It is similar to a treatment President Donald Trump received after contracting the virus last month.

-Lilly's studies of the antibody drug are continuing.
-Early results suggest it may help clear the coronavirus sooner and possibly cut hospitalizations in people with mild to moderate COVID-19.
+Early results suggest the drug, called bamlanivimab, may help clear the coronavirus sooner and possibly cut hospitalizations in people with mild to moderate COVID-19.
 A study of it in hospitalized patients was stopped when independent monitors saw the drug did not seem to be helping in that situation.

 The government previously reached an agreement to buy and supply much of the early production of Lilly's drug.

-Note: This story has been updated to correct the number of milligrams in each dose of the drug.
-It is 700, not 70.